2025 Quarter Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

-Launched in 2022, this program has issued five quarters annually, honoring women from diverse backgrounds across fields including civil rights, science, arts, and athletics.
+Launched in 2022 under Public Law 116-330, this program issued five quarters annually, honoring women from diverse backgrounds across fields including civil rights, science, arts, and athletics.

-The 2025 series concludes the program with five remarkable honorees: Ida B. Wells, Juliette Gordon Low, Dr. Vera Rubin, Stacey Park Milbern, and Althea Gibson.
+The 2025 series concludes with five remarkable honorees: Ida B. Wells, Juliette Gordon Low, Dr. Vera Rubin, Stacey Park Milbern, and Althea Gibson.
+Each is the 16th through 20th coin in the complete American Women Quarters run.

 As this groundbreaking program draws to a close, understanding the 2025 Quarter Value becomes essential for collectors looking to complete their sets or identify potentially valuable coins circulating in everyday commerce.